idiazroncero/huesos/src/scss/homepage.md

 - __Always use SVG__ No icon fonts, no images.
 For iconography, the use of SVG is always preferred.

-- __Vertical rhythm is important, but not mandatory__ We use ritmo.scss and its own functions and mixins (mainly ritmo()) to keep a constant vertical rhythm.
-Still, vertical rhythm is not mandatory, it can and should be avoided on specific ocasions like big headings or anytime the eye dictates.
+- __Vertical rhythm is important, but not mandatory__ We use ritmo.scss and its own functions and mixins (mainly `ritmo($unit)`) to keep a constant vertical rhythm.
+Still, vertical rhythm is not mandatory, it can and should be avoided on specific ocasions like big headings.
 Vertical rhythm is to be used as a tool rather than a constraint.

+- __Mobile-First__ We use the mobile-first approach to @media queries and responsive web design.
+This results, amongst other things, on all of our @media queries being open-ended (they don't have a `max-width`).
+Breakpoint helper classes always follow this principle and work by larger breakpoints overriding smaller ones.

 </section>